rgb-lab/FACSPy/README.md

 FACSPy will continue to be developed!

-If you have any feature request, submit them via GitHub.
+If you have any feature request, please submit them via GitHub.

 For the near future, the following features are meant to be implemented:
 - data integration